GeoFormer: A Lightweight Swin Transformer for Joint Building Height and Footprint Estimation from Sentinel Imagery: Data Preprocessing

 \subsection{Reference Data}

-This study adopts the open-source SHAFTS Reference Dataset (v2022.3)~\citep{shafts2023}, which provides per-city building footprint and height metrics that have already been processed using Fishnet Analysis~\citep{musiaka2021}.
+This study adopts the open-source SHAFTS Reference Dataset (v2022.3)~\cite{shafts2023}, which provides per-city building footprint and height metrics that have already been processed using Fishnet Analysis~\cite{musiaka2021}.
 Specifically, a regular 100\,m~$\times$~100\,m grid was applied to vector building inventories by the SHAFTS authors to compute standardized spatial indices.
+The underlying vector building inventories originate from authoritative cadastral surveys and open-source datasets (e.g., OpenStreetMap), and the derived grid-level labels were validated against LiDAR-based DSM references in representative cities~\cite{shafts2023}.
 These precomputed grid-based metrics are directly used in this study as reference labels.

-As shown in Figure~\ref{fig:fishnet}, Fishnet Analysis discretizes the urban space by overlaying a uniform grid on building polygons.
+As shown in Fig.~\ref{fig:fishnet}, Fishnet Analysis discretizes the urban space by overlaying a uniform grid on building polygons.
 Within each cell, the intersected building areas and their corresponding heights are used to derive cell-level statistics.
 This allows consistent aggregation of spatial information and enables raster-format learning targets.

 The two core indices, building footprint ratio and average building height, are defined as follows:

 where $\mathcal{J}$ denotes the set of buildings that spatially intersect a given 100\,m grid cell, $A_i$ is the intersection area between the $i$th building and the cell, and $h_i$ is the height of the $i$th building.
 The footprint index $\lambda_p$ measures the proportion of the cell covered by building structures, while the average building height $H_{\mathrm{ave}}$ is computed as the area-weighted mean of building heights within the cell.
 Note that both metrics are normalized within the fixed 100\,m~$\times$~100\,m spatial unit, enabling consistent comparisons across diverse urban morphologies.